-That hasn't happened yet to Green.
+That hasn't happened yet to Greene.
 (He says he carries a firearm for protection during the stings.)
 It also doesn't take a TV production to seek out targets.
 It's depressingly easy.

-"Within ten minute we'll get 80 to 100 responses," Green says.
+"Within ten minute we'll get 80 to 100 responses," Greene says.
 After two or three messages, however, the decoy "reveals" that she's not 26, but fourteen.
-At that point, about 50 percent of the respondents stop communicating, Green says.
+At that point, about 50 percent of the respondents stop communicating, Greene says.

-Overall, Green claims that his decoys are currently working 100 concurrent conversations, all with men who appear interested in meeting up with girls only a few years older than Green's own twelve-year-old daughter.
+Overall, Greene claims that his decoys are currently working 100 concurrent conversations, all with men who appear interested in meeting up with girls only a few years older than Greene's own twelve-year-old daughter.

-After the initial contact, the decoys arrange a meeting — always a public place, preferably late at night or early in the morning, to reduce the possibility of bystanders interfering, Green says.
+After the initial contact, the decoys arrange a meeting — always a public place, preferably late at night or early in the morning, to reduce the possibility of bystanders interfering, Greene says.

-At one point, Green threatens to call the cops to the gas station if the man keeps evading his questions.
-Later, Green appears to yell toward some bystanders, informing them that the man had tried to have sex with a fourteen-year-old.
+At one point, Greene threatens to call the cops to the gas station if the man keeps evading his questions.
+Later, Greene appears to yell toward some bystanders, informing them that the man had tried to have sex with a fourteen-year-old.
 Off-camera, someone shouts back, "Knock his ass out!" and "You should be killed motherfucker!" and "Cut his balls off!"

-"Do you know how bad I want to turn this camera off right now," Green asks the man.
+"Do you know how bad I want to turn this camera off right now," Greene asks the man.
 "There's no curing people like you.
 None.
 No fucking cure."